Rifqiakmals12/AI-Project-Comparative-Transfer-Learning-Techniques-for-Plate-Number-Recognition/README.md

 The total data used in this research was 37,623 data.
 Figure 2 shows an example of the data used in this research.
 Then, for the testing data, we used motor vehicle image data.
 The image was shot perpendicular to the vehicle object.
 We used the image of Indonesian vehicle plates in the parking lot.

 #### B. Data Pre-Processing
 Before being used for the feature extraction stage, the dataset was carried out in a pre-processing stage to adjust to the transfer learning model.
-The pre-processing stage was done by resizing to 224 x 224 to fit the pre-trained transfer learning model.
+The pre-processing stage was done by resizing 224 x 224 to fit the pre-trained transfer learning model.
 Then, we also used data augmentation to add diversity to the data used in the feature extraction stage.
-We used the ImageDataGenerator librarY, provided by the Python programming language for data augmentation.
+We used the ImageDataGenerator library, provided by the Python programming language for data augmentation.

 #### C. Feature extraction